tfrbf/EMG-Robot/README.md

 This project was conducted for the bachelor's degree under the supervision of [Dr.Mehdi Baradarannia](https://scholar.google.com/citations?user=zclZQhcAAAAJ) at the [University of Tabriz](https://en.wikipedia.org/wiki/University_of_Tabriz).

 This project has been carried out in several stages, which are described below:
-- [x] Setting up and receiving correct data from the sensor
+- [x] Setting up and receiving correct data from the sensor - April 2023
-- [x] Controlling the robot in three states (stop - move forward - move backward) by connecting with a wire
+- [x] Controlling the robot in three states (stop - move forward - move backward) by connecting with a wire - June 2023
-- [x] Controlling the robot in three states (stop - move forward - move backward) by [wireless connection](#wireless-connection)
+- [x] Controlling the robot in three states (stop - move forward - move backward) by [wireless connection](#wireless-connection) - July 2023

 ## Description

 This project allows you to control a robot using EMG [Electromyography](https://en.wikipedia.org/wiki/Electromyography) sensors and Arduino.
-It also includes a remote control functionality using Bluetooth modules.
+It also includes a remote control functionality using NRF24L01 modules.
 The system interprets muscle signals captured by the EMG sensors and translates them into commands for the robot, enabling intuitive control based on muscle movements.
 ![R](https://github.com/tfrbf/EMG-Robot/assets/79377894/04193254-7e55-4854-9875-94f626c335c0)